-There are two signatures of the model, which Auger can observe.
-The realistic one is transition from galactic to extragalactic cosmic rays.
-This transition occurs due to intersection of flat extragalactic proton spectrum with steep spectrum of galactic iron nuclei.
-The flat spectrum of protons below 1~EeV appears due to diffusion of protons in extragalactic magnetic field \cite{Lemoine,AB05}.
-The transition below 1~EeV combined with nuclei composition above (3 - 5)~EeV is a strong signature of the discussed model.
+There are two signatures of this model for Auger data.
+The realistic one is the transition from galactic to extragalactic cosmic rays.
+This transition occurs due to intersection of the flat extragalactic proton spectrum with the steep one of galactic Iron nuclei.
+The flat spectrum of protons below 1~EeV appears due to diffusion of protons in extragalactic magnetic fields \cite{Lemoine:2004uw,Aloisio:2004fz}.
+The transition below 1~EeV combined with the nuclei composition above $(3 - 5)$~EeV is a strong signature of the model under discussion.

-The second signature is energy-dependent mass composition, heavier with increasing the energy, indication to which is already seen in the Auger data.
+The second signature is the energy-dependent mass composition, getting progressively heavier with energy increasing.
+The indication to this feature is already seen in the Auger data.

-Is there any alternative explanation of EeV protons in the Auger data?
+Is there any alternative explanation of the EeV protons in the Auger data?

-The EeV protons could have a galactic origin, though it contradicts the Standard Model for Galactic Cosmic Rays (see e.g. \cite{BeVo}), where maximum acceleration energy, $1\times 10^{17}$~eV is reached by Iron nuclei.
-However, one may assume an additional high-energy-proton component of galactic cosmic rays extended to (2 - 3)~EeV.
-The usual argument with anisotropy can be by-passed considering a case suggested in \cite{Dermer}.
-GRB could occur in our galaxy $10^6 - 10^7$~yr ago producing high energy protons by inner shocks acceleration.
-The protons propagate in the mode of non-stationary diffusion, so that most of particles have already escaped from the galaxy and now only the tail of retarded particles with reduced anisotropy is observed.
-In this model the transition from galactic to extragalactic cosmic rays occurs at ankle, which is clearly seen in Auger data.
-This case differs from ``standard'' ankle model, where transition occurs from galactic Iron to extragalactic protons.
-This model needs more detailed investigation.
+The EeV protons could have galactic origin, though it contradicts the Standard Model for the galactic cosmic rays (see e.g.\ \cite{BeVo:2007}), where maximum acceleration energy, $E_{\rm max}^{\rm acc} \approx 1\times 10^{17}$~eV, is attained by Iron nuclei.
+However, one may assume an additional high-energy proton component of the galactic cosmic rays extending up to ($2 - 3$)~EeV.
+The usual argument with anisotropy could be bypassed considering a case suggested in \cite{Wick:2003ex}.
+GRB could occur in our Galaxy $10^6 - 10^7$~years ago producing high energy protons by inner-shocks acceleration.
+The protons propagate in the mode of non-stationary diffusion, so that most of particles have already escaped from Galaxy and now only the tail of retarded particles with a reduced anisotropy is observed.
+In this model the transition from galactic to extragalactic cosmic rays occurs at ankle, which is clearly seen in the Auger data.
+This case differs from the ``standard'' ankle model, where transition occurs from galactic Iron to extragalactic protons; it needs a more detailed investigation.

+Another similar example is given by the model \cite{Calvez:2010uh}, where all observed cosmic rays have galactic origin, and the Galactic GRBs are considered as sources.
+The primaries are assumed to be protons and Iron nuclei, which dominate at low and highest energies, respectively.

-In conclusion, we face at present most serious disagreement in observational data of two biggest experiments in UHECR.
+In conclusion, we face at present the most serious disagreement in the observational data of the two biggest experiments in UHECR.